cocogitto/cocogitto-action/README.md

 Using `check-latest-tag-only: true` here would make cocogitto check for the two commits made since tag `0.1.0`, the action would fail on *HEAD* which contains the non-conventional commit type 'WIP'.

+In case there's no existing tags, the action will fall back to `cog check`.

 ## Performing release